geentjegeni/cvd19-tracker/README.md

-#CVD19 Tracker
+# CVD19 Tracker

-####Covid-19 web app that tracks statistics using disease.sh api and displays them accordingly.
+#### Covid-19 web app that tracks statistics using disease.sh and displays them accordingly.

-Maintained and developed by Gent Jegeni.